MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Datasheets

 \dsanswer{ Repeated from a previous section: to generate the trajectories used for this dataset, we randomly sampled up to five one-minute intervals from each recorded hour of approximately 12 such four-day experiments.
 In initial sampling, we observed that during the lights-on phase of the light/dark cycle the mice spent the majority of the time huddled together sleeping.
 As this does not generate particularly interesting behavioral data, we randomly discarded 80\% of sampled one-minute intervals in which no substantial movement of the animals occurred, and replaced these with substitute samples drawn from the same one-hour time period.
 If after five attempts we could not randomly draw a replacement sample containing movement, we omitted the trajectory from the dataset.
 As a result, the dataset contains a higher proportion of trajectories with movement than is present in the source videos, and a slightly lower proportion of trajectories sampled from the light portion of the light/dark cycle. }

 \dsquestion{Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?}

-\dsanswer{Behavioral data collection and annotation was performed by graduate student, postdoc, and technician members of the Kumar lab at Jackson Laboratories, as a part of another ongoing research project studing animal gait and behavior.
+\dsanswer{Behavioral data collection was performed by graduate student, postdoc, and technician members of the Kumar lab at Jackson Laboratories, as a part of another ongoing research project studying animal gait and behavior.
 (No videos or annotations were explicitly generated for this dataset release.)
-Lab members are full-time employees of Jackson Labs, and their compensation was not dependent on their participation in this project. }
+Lab members are full-time employees of Jackson Labs, and their compensation was not dependent on their participation in this project.
+Manual annotation of animal behavior was performed by Markus Marks, who is a full-time employee of Caltech and whose compensation was also not dependent on participation in this project. }

 \dsquestionex{Over what timeframe was the data collected?
 Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?}{If not, please describe the timeframe in which the data associated with the instances was created.}